Ongoing Marawi crisis shows extremist terrorism endemic in region: Ng Eng Hen

 Engineers from DSTA and DSO National Laboratories are using data analytics technologies to pick up specific threats and provide early warning, Dr Ng said.

-Mr de Souza asked in a follow-up question if SAF and the Home Team will have more exercises together, and Dr Ng said there is a "clear recognition" that they do need to exercise more often, and they have, pointing to Exercise Quicksilver as an example.
+Mr de Souza asked in a follow-up question if SAF and the Home Team will have more exercises together, and Dr Ng said there is a "clear recognition" that they do need to exercise more often, and they have, pointing to last year's joint exercise as an example.